BigGold0202/Module2/README.md

 3) Image Folder: Containing all the pictures in the slides
 4) Summary Folder: Containing the final jupter notebook and two slides for the presentations

-Contributed by Jiaming Zhou, Hongyi Jin, Jingyu Ji
+Contributed by Stat628 Module2 Thursday Group5: Jiaming Zhou, Hongyi Jin, Jingyu Ji